The future of offices: why companies and employees want 'em

 Trend 2: The days of tech campuses might be over

 That image of giant offices with slides, ping-pong tables, and on-site laundry services was, for a long time, what came to mind when you thought of tech giants in Silicon Valley.
 Companies like Google, Apple, and Twitter famously developed campuses for their employees.
-But as more flexible working options become the norm, do businesses really need 500,000 square feet for office space in a post-pandemic world?
-Apparently not, since .
+But as more flexible working options become the norm, do businesses really need 500,000 square feet for office space?
+Apparently not, since Pinterest, for example, pulled out of a deal to develop a giant campus and Twitter is subleasing its San Francisco office.

 Trend 3: More functional office spaces